michael-spengler/hackathon-challenges-idea-collection/README.md

 # The Plan
 ## TGIF Hackathons - Dry Run on October 9th 2020
 On October 9th we would like to try a new concept for inspiring and successful regular collaboration - **TGIF Hackathons**

 If it turns out to be a fun and successful event, we will schedule **TGIF Hackathons** on a regular basis.

-We will organize this event via the discord server of the https://nest.land/ community Feel free to join via the following invitation link: https://discord.gg/hYUsX3H
+We will organize this event via the discord server of the https://nest.land/ community
+Feel free to join via the following invitation link: https://discord.gg/hYUsX3H

 To start small we decided to start with a maximum of 20 contributors.
-Everyone who has published at least one Deno module is invited to join.
+Everyone who has published at least one Deno module is invited try registering among the first 20 people :)

+We're looking forward to meet you and to develop something awesome together.

 # Topic Proposals